North Portland Community Works Fiscal Sponsorship

 Jason Hatch serves as the treasurer of North Portland Community Works.
 Jason brought his passion and expertise to create Oregon’s first tool library, the highly successful North Portland Tool Library.
 Jason works as a project manager for Washington Water Trust.

 Doretta Schrock is a long time neighborhood activist in the North Portland.
 Doretta is a past neighborhood association chair.
 She serves on several citywide committees and worked with a diverse community to facilitate the establishment of a City of Portland street named for Cesar Chavez.
-Doretta currently works part-time for Neighbors West Northwest and North Portland Neighborhood Services.
+Doretta currently works at North Portland Neighborhood Services.

 Mark Stephan is the President of NPCW.
 He headed up the independent Citizen Advisory Group funded by the US EPA to do the community directed scientific assessment for recommended remediation at the Harbor Oil Superfund site.
 Mark is a Washington State University professor of political science with a specialty in the study of citizen involvement in environmental decision making.